Treaty of London (1915)

-In May 1915, Italy declared war on Austria-Hungary but waited a year before declaring war on Germany – leading France and the UK to resent the delay.
+In May 1915, Italy declared war on Austria-Hungary but waited a year before declaring war on Germany, leading France and the UK to resent the delay.
 At the Paris Peace Conference after the war, the United States of America applied pressure to void the treaty as contrary to the principle of self-determination.
-A new agreement produced at the conference reduced the territorial gains promised by the treaty: Italy received Trentino and the Julian March in addition to occupation of the city of Vlorë and the Dodecanese Islands.
-Italy was compelled to settle its eastern border with the new Kingdom of Serbs, Croats and Slovenes through the bilateral Treaty of Rapallo.
+A new agreement produced at the conference reduced the territorial gains promised by the treaty: Italy received Trentino-Alto Adige/Südtirol and the Julian March in addition to the occupation of the city of Vlorë and the Dodecanese Islands.
+Italy was compelled to settle its eastern border with the new Kingdom of Serbs, Croats, and Slovenes through the bilateral Treaty of Rapallo.
 Italy thus received Istria and the city of Zadar as an enclave in Dalmatia, along with several islands along the eastern Adriatic Sea shore.
 The Entente went back on its promises to provide Italy with expanded colonies and a part of Asia Minor.

 The results of the Paris Peace Conference transformed wartime national fervour in Italy into nationalistic resentment championed by Gabriele D'Annunzio by declaring that the outcome of Italy's war was a mutilated victory.
-He led a successful march of veterans and disgruntled soldiers to capture the port of Rijeka – claimed by Italy and denied by the Entente powers.
-The move became known as the Impresa di Fiume, and D'Annunzio proclaimed the short-lived Italian Regency of Carnaro in the city – before being forced out by the Italian military so that the Free State of Fiume could be established instead.
-The Regency of Carnaro was significant in the development of Italian Fascism.
+He led a successful march of veterans and disgruntled soldiers to capture the port of Rijeka, which was claimed by Italy and denied by the Entente powers.
+The move became known as the Impresa di Fiume, and D'Annunzio proclaimed the short-lived Italian Regency of Carnaro in the city before being forced out by the Italian military so that the Free State of Fiume could be established instead.
+The Regency of Carnaro was significant in the development of Italian fascism.

 Background

 Soon after the outbreak of World War I, the Triple Entente powers – the United Kingdom, France, and Russia – sought to attract more allies to their side.
 The first attempt to bring in Italy (a part of the Triple Alliance) as an ally of the Entente was in August–September 1914.
 The matter became closely related to contemporary efforts to obtain an alliance with Bulgaria, or at least secure its neutrality, in return for territorial gains against Entente-allied Serbia.
-As compensation, Serbia was promised territories which were parts of the Austria-Hungary at the time – specifically Bosnia and Herzegovina and an outlet to the Adriatic Sea in Dalmatia.
+As compensation, Serbia was promised territories which were parts of Austria-Hungary at the time, specifically Bosnia and Herzegovina and an outlet to the Adriatic Sea in Dalmatia.